-Taylor, Cephus lead No. 17 Wisconsin past Central Michigan
+Cephus rejoices after scoring twice in No. 17 Wisconsin rout

+Cephus was acquitted by a jury last month, reinstated by school officials and was ruled academically eligible for last week’s opener at South Florida.

+After hauling in only three catches for 39 yards in the Badgers’ 49-0 victory last week, the Georgia native finally had his breakout game at Wisconsin.

-MADISON, Wis.
-(AP) — Jonathan Taylor rushed for three touchdowns and caught another, Quintez Cephus scored his first two touchdowns of the season and No. 17 Wisconsin cruised past Central Michigan 61-0 in its home opener Saturday.
+Cephus scored his first two touchdowns of the season, Jonathan Taylor rushed for three touchdowns and caught another, and No. 17 Wisconsin cruised past Central Michigan 61-0 in its home opener Saturday.

-While Wisconsin (2-0) had 599 yards of total offense, Central Michigan (1-1) managed just 58 yards and three first downs.
-Chippewas quarterback Quinten Dormady completed 5 of 12 passes for 36 yards and was picked off by Badgers linebacker Jack Sanborn.
+“I think that was just a moment where I realized what God has in store for me,” Cephus said of scoring his first touchdown — a 36-yard strike from junior quarterback Jack Coan — at Camp Randall Stadium since the ninth game of the 2017 season.
+“He’s brought me to this point, and to have a little success was a great thing for me.”

 Cephus finished with six receptions for 130 yards — both career highs — and tied a career high with his two scores.